Are you allowed to carry phone chargers in hand luggage

 Convert listed mAh to Wh before travel: Wh = (mAh × V) / 1000; if no voltage is printed, use 3.7 V (typical Li‑ion cell).

-This portable charger offers a massive 60,000mAh capacity, allowing you to charge multiple devices simultaneously with ease.
-Its fast charging capability and compact design make it perfect for travel or camping.
+This portable charger offers a massive 60,000mAh capacity, allowing you to charge up to five devices simultaneously with ease.
+Its rapid 22.5W fast charging keeps your gadgets powered during camping or emergencies.

 Conversion formula and practical notes